Piyush-Sharma79/calAiclone/README.md

 npm run typecheck
 ```

-## 📝 Notes for Evaluators
+## 📝 Notes

-This project was developed as part of the assignment.
+This project was developed as part of the task.
 Key points to consider:

 - The application demonstrates integration of multiple APIs (Google Cloud Vision, USDA, Supabase)
 - Modern UI/UX principles are implemented throughout the app